 - What should teachers need to do if they have students younger than 13?

-Regardless of how you submit the entries, each student younger than 13 as of November 4, 2020, will need a permission form signed by the parent or legal guardian to participate.
+Regardless of how you submit the entries, each student younger than 13 as of November 4, 2022, will need a permission form (available on the resources page) signed by the parent or legal guardian to participate.
 If you submit all the entries in the online platform on behalf of your students, each time you complete the form for a student younger than 13, you will be prompted to upload a copy of the permission form to continue.

 - Do you have certificates of completion for students who enter?

 Yes.
 You may download or print certificates of completion for your students for their Letters About Literature submission.
-Those are available on our educator resource page.
+Those are available on our educator resources page.